 Once a month

-Salt water levels should be checked over at least once a month.
+Salt water levels should be checked at least once a month.
 To do this, you can use saltwater test strips or a Digital Salinity Tester for Salt Water.
 If salt levels need to increase, simply add more salt to the salt system.

 Salinity levels should be between 3000-3500ppm but check the manufacturer’s instructions just to be sure.